 Julia grew up in the northwest mountains of Maine, working and playing in the woods.
 After graduating from Middlebury College with a degree in theatre and political science, she moved to Washington D.C where she started her professional acting career.
-She worked with some of the best theatres in the community, including training and performing with the highly physical Synetic Theatre, and joining Equity at the historical Ford’s Theatre.
+She worked with some of the best theatres in the community, including training and performing with the highly physical Synetic Theatre, and joining Actor's Equity Association at the historic Ford’s Theatre.

 Julia makes funny feminist theatre, performs in plays new and old, teaches clown to actors, and strives to build community around creativity and joy.
-She lives in Manhattan with her husband and brand-new daughter.
+She lives in Manhattan with her husband and daughter.

 Want to collaborate?
 Contact her at email@example.com